 Aside from sleeping, you use your eyesight for nearly every activity you do, from reading to driving to surfing the Internet.
 And because your eyesight plays such an important role in your daily life, you need to protect your eye health.
-You can achieve that goal by making regular appointments at your optometrist’s office.
+You can achieve that goal by making regular eye exam appointments at your optometrist’s office.

 At an eye appointment, you can expect to undergo several basic tests.
 Learn about the most common eye tests so you know what to expect at your next optometrist visit.

 1. Visual Acuity Test

 This test is probably what you think of when you picture yourself at the eye doctor.
 Using one eye at a time, you’ll read letters from a sign that is positioned a specific distance away from you.
 Your optometrist uses your responses to determine how each eye’s vision level compares to standard 20/20 vision.